Heier2013/awesome-stars/README.md

 ## C# #

+- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - ScreenToGif allows you to record a selected area of your screen and save it as a gif or video.
 - [duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups on cloud storage services!
 - [wnmp](https://github.com/wnmp/wnmp) - An easy Nginx, MariaDB and PHP environment for Windows.